 WHITSON COURT / ZOO

-Many Newport schoolchildren in the 1960’s and 1970’s will recall that the city had its own zoo – Whitson Zoo – centred on the magnificent Whitson Court country house.
-The owner, Mrs O.J Maybury, ran the zoo collection.
+Many Newport children in the 1960’s and 1970’s will recall that the city had its own zoo – Whitson Zoo – centred on the magnificent Whitson Court country house.
+The owner, Mrs O.J (Olive) Maybury, ran the zoo collection.

 The collection continued to grow over the years and included a large range of different animals including a further 2 European sun bears, a lion and 3 lionesses.
 There was also a large range of exotic birds including flamingos, and a flight of wild macaws, monkeys and animals, an aquarium and reptile house.
 The zoo became a popular tourist attraction.